mkorthof/cfBlockCountry/README.md

 ## cfBlockCountry (Joomla Plugin)
 https://www.codefire.org/cfblockcountries.html

+### Updated version:

+Please not that CodeFire has a new (paid) "pro" version available which offers the same features as cfBlockCountry-mod (and more) and works with Joomla 2.5 and 3: http://www.codefire.org/cfblockcountry-pro.html

+I was unaware of this version until recently and thought there would be no more updates to the plugin, hence cfBlockCountry-mod.

+## Original README.TXT

 The plugin cfBlockCountry can be used to block IP address from certain countries.
 For example if you want to block access of the site from any IP in United States you can use this plugin.

 ### Some important points: